Training, Technical Assistance, and

 David Collins, PhD, MPA

-David Collins is a Research Scientist with the Pacific Institute for Research and Evaluation (PIRE).
+David Collins was a Research Scientist with the Pacific Institute for Research and Evaluation (PIRE).
 Dr. Collins has led or co-led a number of research and evaluation projects in substance abuse prevention and mental health services.
 His experience has included directing SIG and SPF-SIG grants in Kentucky, Ohio, and Tennessee and he worked on Ohio’s SPF-SPE project.
 He has also been an investigator on NIDA funded studies to prevent youth use of harmful legal products to get high.
+Dr. Collins has since retired and is missed by all.

 Casey Shepherd, MPH